 Some people love sharing content on social networks, and some people simply use them as ways to stalk their exes.
 To allow content consumers to easily share your links across all channels and on any device, make sure you:

 - Design content responsively.
 Visitors to your website who can't read it on their smartphone won't be able to send the link to their buddies.
 Or, worse yet, they'll stop visiting your site altogether, since Google reports 61 percent of people quickly leave a site if they can't find what they're looking for.
 With the proliferation of social chat apps beyond texting, such as Google Hangouts and WhatsApp, being able to share your content on mobile has a positive effect on dark social efforts.

 - Allow users to share content instantly.
-Include sharing buttons on all your web pages so visitors can immediately alert their contacts about them with a few simple clicks.
+Include sharing buttons on all your web pages.
+This allows visitors to immediately alert their contacts about them with a simple click.
 Make the buttons prominent, and make sure they include email sharing and SMS sharing options.

 - Ask users to share.
-Include a prominent call to action that incentivises users to share the content with their contacts, and point them back towards the sharing buttons.
+Include a prominent call to action that incentivises users to share the content with their contacts.
+Then, point them back towards the sharing buttons.

 Implement all the tracking you can

 Giving pieces of content custom URL's, is a powerful way to glean insights from dark social sharing.
 With short, custom URL's, you can insert them into specific types of content, ranging from emails to press releases.
 Short URL's, especially ones that are thoughtfully crafted to make them easy for users to remember, makes sharing content easier.
 Short URL's don't clutter up public forums or make users they're shared with, too overwhelmed to open them.
 Some may even be able to be entered manually if they're crafty enough.